SahisN/Password-Generator/README.md

 This app is simple to use.
 Just run the main.py file and the gui will launch.

-Note: The program is still work in progress so you might see numbers and strings being printed on console.
-It is used for debugging purpose and can be ignored

 # Generate panel and Settings panel
 When you run main.py file, it will show you Generate panel where you can generate password, save password, clear generated password and switch to settings panel